 A FEW THINGS ABOUT SOIL BUILDING AND SOIL AMENDING

 - The best thing to add to your soil to improve it, is organic matter: Organic matter can come in the form of adding compost, sphagnum peat moss, finely shredded pine bark mulch, earthworm castings, bat guano, and many others.
 Organic matter breaks down overtime, providing nutrients for plants to take up through their roots.
 The more organic matter added, the more nutrients created, the healthier the soil, the healthier the plant.
 We can’t say it enough, “You’re garden soil is not just dirt!”
-The FoxFarm’s line of products is a great place to start when amending your soil.

 - Know how deep your soil needs to be for plant variety: When you know the optimal depth your desired type of planting requires, you can measure what you have and see how much amending you need to do.
 Ex: Turf can usually get by with a soil depth of 2″- 4” as its foundation; veggie gardens need at least 15”- 18” of total soil.
 It helps us at Rainbow Gardens to know what you plan to grow to offer you what you need to amend your soil.
 If you can’t dig down to dig the depth required, build up!
 A raised bed can give you the extra inches you were lacking for a successful planting site.